Sunday, March 31, 2024

 A CT scan showed a crack in my skull on the top of my head, although I have no idea how I hit it there, and two small brain bleeds in the subarachnoid and subdural layers of tissue between my skull and my brain.
 (I'd never heard of these layers before and had to look them up later).
 The doctors diagnosed me with a concussion and kept me in the hospital overnight to make sure the bleeding had stopped.
 Although they woke me up every hour to make sure my pupils were equal, I knew where I was, I could focus on how many fingers they were holding up, and I was grateful to be there.

 I had another CT scan the next morning that showed the bleeding had in fact stopped so they let me go home.
-That’s when I discovered I had a very sore and swollen right butt cheek, which developed into a large salad bowl-sized hematoma (deep bruise) that is still swollen and bruised two months later, but not sore anymore—thank goodness.
-The top of my head remains sore and I still have a lump on the back of my head.
+That’s when I discovered I had a very sore and swollen right butt cheek, which developed into a large salad bowl-sized hematoma (deep bruise) that is still swollen and bruised two months later, but is not sore anymore—thank goodness.
+The top of my head throbs and I still have a lump on the back of my head.

 I hadn’t thought about concussions much before this happened to me, but now I’m fairly well versed.
-Basically concussions happen when your brain slams against your skull and anything in the way can get injured.
-I think I’ve had most of the symptoms of a mild to moderate concussion: fatigue, dizziness, headaches, ocular migraines (the fun part of migraines—aura but no headache), light and noise sensitivity, easily over-stimulated and, worst of all, a loss of my sense of smell.
+Basically, concussions happen when your brain slams against your skull and gets injured.
+Because my brain went forward when I hit the back of my head and then back, they call it a contre-coup brain injury.
+So far, I’ve had most of the symptoms of a moderate concussion: fatigue, dizziness, headaches, ocular migraines (the fun part of migraines—aura but no headache), light and noise sensitivity, over-stimulation which causes panic attacks and, worst of all, a loss of my sense of smell.
 That means I can’t taste anything except what the taste buds on my tongue detect: sweet, salty, sour, bitter and umami, the savory taste of cooked meat and vegetables.

 If you have damaged your olfactory nerves, you can't detect flavor and have to enjoy foods by how they feel in your mouth (mouthfeel), what your taste buds can detect, and how you feel after you eat.
-I hope I get my sense of smell back, but have a feeling it has been damaged beyond repair.
+I hope I get my sense of smell back, but I have a feeling it has been damaged beyond repair.

 Here is a good link if you want to learn more about the sense of smell: https://www.physio-pedia.com/Olfactory_Nerve